 Understanding foreign pensions can be difficult, especially when you already have to navigate the often-complicated US taxation process while living abroad!
-Whether you’re planning to retire overseas or move back to the US eventually, you should be aware of some things regarding your foreign pension.
-In fact, Jacqueline Bugnion, former director of American Citizens Abroad, Inc., along with legal counsel Paula Singer, highlighted the consequences of foreign pensions and offered recommendations as to how they believe foreign pensions should be taxed.
+Whether you’re planning to retire overseas or move back to the US eventually, you should be aware of these facts regarding your foreign pension.

 Foreign Pensions and US Taxation: The Basics

-- Contributions – Since foreign pensions aren’t qualified plans, employee contributions do not reduce the employee’s taxable US income, and employer contributions to a foreign pension fund increase the employee’s taxable income.
+Since foreign pensions aren’t qualified plans, employee contributions do not reduce the employee’s taxable US income.
+Similarly, employer contributions to a foreign pension fund increase the employee’s taxable income.

-- US Taxation – With US qualified pensions, income accrues tax-free; however, foreign pensions are treated as income of the participant subject to taxes annually.
-In some cases, this is punitive if the foreign plan fund invests in foreign mutual funds or exchange-traded funds (classified by the IRS as passive foreign investment companies, or PFICs).
+With certain US qualified pensions, income accrues tax-free.
+However, foreign pensions are treated as income of the participant which is subject to taxes annually.
+In some cases, this is punitive if the foreign plan fund invests in foreign mutual funds or exchange-traded funds.
+These are classified by the IRS as passive foreign investment companies, or PFICs.

 The reporting requirements for foreign pensions are often complex, as additional requirements may exist on top of reporting employer contributions to foreign pensions and income earned from the pensions on your US tax return.
 You may also need to utilize the following forms, depending on your specific situation: